Identify and Manage Problems

 2. Don’t Rush Things

 The best thing to do in this situation is to play the waiting game.
-Don’t stress about having to change nappies for a little while longer, just because you think it’s time, isn’t going to get your child any more ready than they are.
+Don’t stress about having to change nappies for a little while longer, just because you think it’s time, isn’t going to get your toddler any more ready than they are.

 3. Remind them

-- to wash their hands
+- wash their hands

 4. Stay Positive